soundanalogous/Breakout/README.md

 The first step is to upload **AdvancedFirmata** to your Arduino (or Arduino-compatible) board and wire up some components:

-1. After downloading or cloning Breakout, navigate to `Breakout/firmware/AdvancedFirmata/` and open AdvancedFirmata.ino in the Arduino IDE (version 1.0 or higher).
+1. After downloading or cloning Breakout, navigate to `Breakout/firmware/AdvancedFirmata/` and open AdvancedFirmata.ino in the Arduino IDE (version 1.0 or higher is required, version 1.5.4 or higher is recommended).
 2. Compile *AdvancedFirmata* for your board and upload.
 3. Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).